7 Changes as Earth Marches Slowly Towards Spring

 Winter’s transition to spring is very slow, but we can dream!
 Credit: Lilkar

-5. Watch the stars above which reveal Earth’s shifting poles
+5. Watch the stars above, which reveal Earth’s shifting poles

-But if your focus is the absolutely most leisurely celestial phenomena that have managed to grab human attention, you could start with the ancient Greek Hipparchos back in 129 BC, who realized that star positions had slightly changed since the charts of the earlier Babylonians.
+But if your focus is the absolutely most leisurely celestial phenomena that have managed to grab human attention, you could start with the ancient Greek Hipparchus back in 129 BC, who realized that star positions had slightly changed since the charts of the earlier Babylonians.

 This precession of the poles makes spring equinoxes move slowly westward against the fixed stars.
 The rate is extremely slow in Earth time; the poles slowly shift in a 27,780-year cycle.
 But precession explains why people sang about the dawning of the age of Aquarius when the spring equinox—when the Sun annually stands momentarily over the equator—nowadays happens against the stars of Taurus the Bull.